Go Back

 1. Prep the Vegetables: Peel and cube squash, slice carrots, chop onion and garlic

-2. Build the Base: Heat oil or butter and sauté onion until soft
+2. Build the Base: Heat oil or butter and sauté onion for 5–7 minutes, until soft and translucent

 4. Add Squash and Carrots: Stir to coat with aromatics